CommitteeOfZero/committeeofzero.github.io/_posts/2024-10-15-committee-of-zero-progress-update-11.markdown

 Once the translation is complete, translation checking can proceed in full swing.
 The process is already partially underway, as a chunk of it is being done by our editor during the editing process, but the rest will be done by the head translator.

-While we have made progress, we are still a ways off from release, especially in regards to the editing process.
+While we have made progress, we are still a ways off from release, especially in regard to the editing process.
 To put it mildly, the editor has been hit with the busiest schedule of his life, and thus, he's _fighting_ for his life.
 Send him your energy, if you would be so kind.

 # CHAOS;CHILD Love Chu☆Chu!!